 These quick and easy crab melts make a perfect simple dinner idea when you're in a rut.

-Add a simple salad, fresh fruit, and chips and you’ll feel like you’re at the beach!
+Add a simple salad, fresh fruit, and chips and you'll feel like you're at the beach!
+Or, cut them into quarters and serve them as an easy party appetizer.

 When we go on our annual family beach trips, the Peanut and I try to eat as much crab as we possibly can in a short amount of time.